vpoliakov/FlashLingo/README.md

 # FlashLingo
 Differences between the demo and the actual app:
-- The server has been completely stripped:
+- The server has been completely stripped
 - There is no need to login
 - There is no database; all cards are valid only for the active session